textlint/textlint/docs/getting-started.md

 You can find a rule in [A Collection of textlint rule](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "A Collection of textlint rule").

 As an example, let's install [textlint-rule-no-todo](https://github.com/azu/textlint-rule-no-todo "textlint-rule-no-todo").
-We recommend installing a rule locally:
+If you have installed `textlint` locally, you must install each rule locally as well.

 ```
 npm install --save-dev textlint-rule-no-todo